Helping to Build and Strengthen Global Partner Regulatory Systems

+CBER’s International Program leads the effort in regulatory capacity building for regulated products specific to CBER, and is involved in information-sharing and training efforts focused on capacity building priorities.
 FDA’s Office of International Programs (OIP) coordinates and facilitates the Agency’s Capacity Building Program which includes technical cooperation and assistance efforts.
-CBER partners with OIP in many of those activities, but also leads the effort in regulatory capacity building for regulated products specific to CBER.
+CBER partners with OIP in many of those activities.

 Regulatory capacity building efforts employ multiple modalities, some of which take the form of information sharing, championing of initiatives, participation in global engagements and collaborative projects, expert consultation, direct training, hosting foreign counterpart visits, supporting other organizations’ capacity building and outreach activities.

 To better assist the regulatory community, CBER has conveniently provided a Quick Guide on FDA’s regulatory information, which consists of links to FDA webpages as a helpful resource.

 In 2011, CBER constructed a web-based capacity building training program which offers an introduction to the US biologics regulatory processes, with the convenience of online training.
 The CBER online outreach training continues to educate and inform regulators across the globe.

 CBER has engaged in capacity building efforts in partnership with the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), which has included training via an in-country regulatory training workshop format, as well as secondment of foreign regulators within FDA.
 To assure sustainability of those efforts, CBER is exploring partnering with others, notably the World Health Organization (WHO), to build upon the foundational work already undertaken.
 For more information on the workshop, please see the PEPFAR Activities within CBER .